kitconcept/volto-light-theme/docs/how-to-guides/upgrade-guide.md

 ```{deprecated} 6.0.0-alpha.22
 ```

-The `Anontools` component was included side by side the site actions.
+The `Anontools` component was included alongside the site actions.
-If you want to get it back you can add it as a header action by adding it to the `headers_actions` field, provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.
+If you want to restore it, you can add it as a header action by adding it to the `headers_actions` field, provided by the `voltolighttheme.header` behavior in the `kitconcept.voltolighttheme` add-on.

 ### Color definitions